 - Achieving practical gender balance amongst lay members of Court.
 Practical gender balance will be achieved where the lay membership of Court constitutes not less than 40% of either gender.

 - Undertaking an annual review of the equality and diversity characteristics of the Court or as a specific need for review is identified.

 - In undertaking any recruitment activity concerning the appointment of lay members of Court, the Court will have regard to equality and diversity characteristics of the Court and will take positive actions to increase the likelihood of applications being submitted from applicants that would enhance the representative character of the Court.

-The outcomes established in these reports, and within the University’s Outcome Agreement with the SFC, form the basis of the Equality and Diversity Committee Action Plan, updates to which were reported as part of the University’s Public Sector Equality Duties in April 2019.
+The outcomes established in these reports, and within the University’s Outcome Agreement with the SFC, form the basis of the Equality and Diversity Committee Action Plan, updates to which were reported at each meeting of the University Court.